leondap/Potential-Extinction-upon-Time-Seires-PETS-/README.md

 Where _first occ_ and _last occ_ are the year of the first and of the last observation of the species _i_, respectively and last year is the _last year_ of observation; _n_ is the number of species occurring in the community.
+This formula has desirable properties, as it ranges between 0 and 1, with a score of 0 indicating that all species were observed in the last year, and 1 indicating that all species have been observed.
+Moreover, it intuitively calculates the overall fraction of completeness in recent time series.

 To use PETS first install the pets package